hphimanshu0307-hash/Software-Development-for-an-Organization/screenshots/README.md

-The following screenshots demonstrate role-based dashboards within the ERP system, highlighting operational, financial, and administrative workflows.
+The following screenshots demonstrate selected role-based dashboards and workflows within the ERP system.
+Screens were intentionally chosen to highlight operational depth, financial workflows, and access control.

-Sensitive information such as user identities and financial figures has been intentionally blurred for confidentiality.
+Sensitive information such as user identities and financial figures has been anonymized for confidentiality.